Table of Contents

 Another genetic risk factor can be gender.
 During childhood, asthma is more prevalent in girls than in boys.
 However, this balances out during adolescence and young adulthood.
 By the age of 40, more women than men have asthma.

-Allergies are another major risk factor for developing asthma.
+Allergies are a major risk factor for developing asthma.
 Around 80 percent of asthma patients are allergic to things that can be found in the air.
 Common allergens include dust mites, pollens, mold, and animal dander.
 Often, these allergy triggers lead to asthma symptoms.
 This is known as allergy-induced asthma.
 Many asthma patients have more than one asthma trigger.
 People with allergy-induced asthma can also develop asthma from other causes.

 Smoking can cause a lot of damage to your lungs and impact your breathing.
 Smoking also substantially increases your risk of developing asthma.
 Tobacco can cause mucus and other substances to build up, narrowing the airways.
 When tobacco smoke is inhaled, it irritates these substances, resulting in asthma symptoms.
 Second-hand smoking can also increase the risk of asthma.
 People whose mothers smoked during pregnancy also have an increased risk of asthma.